 1. Segmentation and cohort analysis

-By grouping similar data into different categories based on the chosen criteria, data segmentation allows analysts to give more effective, actionable insights for product development and marketing.
-To gain a deeper knowledge of the users or customers, segmentation may be used in conjunction with a variety of analysis.
+By grouping similar data into different categories based on the chosen criteria, data segmentation allows analysts to provide more effective, actionable insights for product development and marketing.
+To gain a deeper knowledge of the users or customers, segmentation may be used in conjunction with a variety of analyses.
 Basic segmentation techniques include those that are based on the demographics of the users or their geographic location, as well as more advanced and behavioral techniques like RFM (recency-frequency-monetary) segmentation, power users, revived users, or feature-based users.

 2. Churn & retention analysis

 Retention and churn analyses play a crucial role in product analytics by identifying the underlying factors that influence whether users continue using a product or service.
 These analyses offer valuable insights to optimize user retention strategies and mitigate churn risks, ultimately driving business growth.
 Retention rate is the percentage of users who continue to use a product or service over a given period of time, while churn rate is the percentage of users who stop using a product or service over a given period of time.
-By combining cohort and other segmentation methods, powerful insights can be derived on how user retentions differ based on different characteristics or feature usage, allowing teams to develop strategies for reducing churn.
+By combining cohort and other segmentation methods, powerful insights can be derived on how user retention differs based on different characteristics or feature usage, allowing teams to develop strategies for reducing churn.

 Here is the full article about Product Analytics: Cohort and Retention Analyses.